relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/05 - Working with Data in Python/main.md

 &nbsp;

 In this example, you now have a list of lists that includes each row of data.
-If you want to manipulate this data, you could because it's now in a native format for PYthon.
+If you want to manipulate this data, you could because it's now in a native format for Python.
 Using list notation, you can extract individual pieces of information.

 &nbsp;